Skip to content

 1. The Pause: The Orchestrator instructs the Ghoul (14) broker to pause the claiming of new jobs associated with the Current Coven.

 2. The Drain: It broadcasts a SIG_SOFT_STOP to active workers.
-The workers complete their current atomic step (e.g., finishing a sentence), serialize their GraphState to the Phylactery, and go dormant.
+The workers complete their current atomic step (e.g., finishing a sentence) and reach a safe wait or checkpoint boundary.
+If that boundary is a Long Sleep condition, they persist graph or job state to the Phylactery; an ordinary VRAM swap does not by itself require graph serialization.

 3. The Signal: Once the drain is confirmed (active worker count = 0), the Orchestrator writes a structured intent file to the shared volume, triggering the Host Reactor (10).

 4. The Transmutation: The Host Reactor executes systemctl start [Target Coven].
-Because of the Conflicts= directives in the Runes (08), Systemd automatically and cleanly kills the old coven before starting the new one.
+Because of the Conflicts= directives in the Quadlets (08), Systemd automatically and cleanly kills the old coven before starting the new one.

 5. The Awakening: The Orchestrator polls the Dispatcher (22) until the new endpoint pulses "Warm."
-It then unpauses the Ghouls, allowing the "Stasis" tasks to rehydrate on the new hardware.
+It then unpauses the Ghouls, allowing waiting tasks to continue on the new hardware.

 To maximize hardware utility, the Orchestrator manages a fluid manifest: